Surgical Procedures: Prostatectomy

 What is a prostatectomy and how is it done?

-A prostatectomy is a surgery to remove the prostate gland.
-The main surgery used to remove the prostate gland is called a “radical prostatectomy.”
+A prostatectomy is surgery that removes the prostate gland.
+The most common surgery used to remove the prostate gland is called a “radical prostatectomy.”
 During a radical prostatectomy, the surgeon removes your prostate, some of the tissue around it, and the seminal vesicles (the glands that make most of the fluid for semen).
 There are two ways a radical prostatectomy can be done:

-• Retropubic Prostatectomy: An incision (cut) is made in the belly (abdominal wall) to remove the prostate.
+• Retropubic Prostatectomy: An incision (cut) is made in the abdomen (belly) to remove the prostate.
 Lymph nodes may also be removed.

-• Perineal Prostatectomy: The prostate is removed through an incision (cut) made in the perineum.
-The perineum is the space in between the scrotum and anus.
-An incision in the belly may be needed if lymph nodes are removed.
+• Perineal Prostatectomy: The prostate is removed through an incision made in the perineum.
+The perineum is the space between the scrotum and anus.
+An incision in the abdomen (belly) may be needed if lymph nodes are removed.

 • Open incision (large cut).